Guexit/Guexit.ImageGeneration/README.md

 2. Install Poetry from [here](https://python-poetry.org/docs/#installation).

+3. Install Tox globally too for running tests and linting with `pip install tox`.

-3. If you're on Linux or Windows, install CUDA 11.7.
+4. If you're on Linux or Windows, install CUDA 11.7.

     - First, install your NVIDIA Drivers.
     - Then, install CUDA:

         - If in WSL, execute: `sudo apt install nvidia-cuda-toolkit`

-4. Initialize a new Poetry environment and install dependencies:
+5. Initialize a new Poetry environment and install dependencies:

     ```shell
     poetry shell